 What are some things you’ve learned since joining Aries?

-Graphics for sure!
-I had not touched any of the Adobe Creative Cloud products before coming to Aries.
-I felt that was going to be a major challenge for me coming into this role–it’s certainly not my wheelhouse!
-So, I think really taking on little projects here and there to get me started was excellent.
-Making videos is actually not as hard or intimidating as I thought it was going to be.
+I had not touched any of the Adobe Creative Cloud products before coming to Aries and I felt that was going to be a major challenge for me coming into this role.
+But taking on little projects here and there to get me started was excellent.
 We have an extensive video library full of tutorials for our users, and it is great to contribute to that program.

 Copywriting is the other thing– I’ve become a much stronger writer in this role.
 Of course, different companies have different voices, and it was somewhat of a learning curve to adopt the “Aries” voice.
 Also, I’ve learned a little bit about website development platforms, and am eager to expand my skills in those tools overtime as well.

 Plus, a little bit about publishing!
-Gosh, I did not know anything about publishing before I joined Aries.
-I wasn’t aware of the importance of peer review, and the entire editorial process.
-Previously working in the biotech industry, I had many colleagues and customers who were researchers producing scholarly content, and they probably have used Aries’ solutions, and I had no clue!
-When they were submitting their manuscripts and going through the publishing process for their research, they likely used Editorial Manager or a similar system to do so – and though I didn’t know what that was back then, it’s funny how relevant that is to me now!
+Prior to working for Aries, I wasn’t aware of the importance of peer review and the entire editorial process.
+Previously working in the biotech industry, I had many colleagues and customers who were researchers producing scholarly content, and they probably have used Aries’ solutions (specifically Editorial Manager) at some point throughout their career, and I had no clue!
+It’s funny how relevant that is to me now!

 What do you most enjoy about your job?

 Working with my team!
 Having a supportive team is wonderful, and I really enjoy bouncing ideas off of them.
 It’s so satisfying to have like-minded people around you, but who also see things from different perspectives; who can take an idea you have and twist it and refine it to make it even better or more successful.